-TYPE: Dollars TERM: Up to 27 months PURPOSE: The Individuals with Disabilities Education Act 2004 provides funds to local education agencies, charter schools and state-operated programs for specific areas of need for students with disabilities.
+PURPOSE: The Individuals with Disabilities Education Act 2004 provides funds to local education agencies, charter schools and state-operated programs for specific areas of need for students with disabilities.
 These targeted areas include the establishment and coordination of reading/writing training, Positive Behavior Interventions and Support coordinators and training, related services support, autism and low incidence support and training.

 ELIGIBILITY: All LEA/charter school/state-operated programs are eligible based on specific targeted assistance approved by the Exceptional Children Division.

 Initial application for competitive awards must be approved by the State Board of Education prior to the LEA receiving the allotment.
-A summary list of LEA allotments for non-competitive awards will be provided to the State Board of Education semi-annually.
-FORMULA: These funds are allocated based on state level assessment of local needs, approved requests to operate academic and behavioral programs, and the costs of approved state level initiatives.
+A summary list of LEA allotments for non-competitive awards will be provided to the approved requests to operate academic and behavioral programs, and the costs of approved state level initiatives.